ronh991/glTF-Blender-IO-MSFS/README.md

 ## NOTE:

-THIS WILL NOT Work with 4.1.x or earlier - Blender 4.2.x LTS is a large breaking change update.
+THIS WILL NOT Work with 3.5.x or earlier - Blender 4.2.x LTS is a large breaking change update.

+Blender 4.5.x LTS also has large breaking changes to the Khronos file naming.

 If you use this unofficial version of the ASOBO exporter, be aware that you will need to or it is highly recommended that you migrate your MSFS materials.
 They will NOT display with the Migrate Data button.
 However this exporter has a number of shader node, shader node link changes and default factor value changes.
 These changes will only be utilized if you reselect the MSFS material.
 That is, reselect the same MSFS material from the drop down - DO NOT SELECT DISABLED in the drop down.
 Please make a backup of your original work before migration.